RaasAhsan/mips/README.md

 ## Ciel

-Ciel is a toy programming language built to compile to Z80.
+Ciel is a toy programming language built to compile to MIPS.
 This section will describe its features.
 Its grammar and operational semantics will be described in another file.

 The language will change often, so programs are not guaranteed to be source backwards compatible.